 Example

-If certain keywords fail to generate impressions within a set timeframe, the script will automatically pause them.
-This allows the marketing team to redirect that budget towards keywords that are driving meaningful traffic and conversions.
+Keywords without impressions are paused automatically, allowing the marketing team to redirect that budget towards keywords that drive meaningful traffic and conversions.

 6. 24/7 Bidding